Integration of external software

 Principle

-EggLib provides wrappers of external programs in order to extend its functionalities besides its own population genetics and sequence management tools (although provided a wide array of external tools is not one of the primary aims of EggLib).
+EggLib provides wrappers of external programs in order to extend its functionalities besides its own population genetics and sequence management tools (although providing a wide array of external tools is not one of the primary aims of EggLib).

 The available tools are presented through an integrated interface: once configured, they can be used as any regular EggLib function, using objects from EggLib class as argument and/or return values.